Anexsoft/rpg-game-react/README.md

-# Arcane Times 🧙‍♂️
+# Silent Evil 💀

-Arcane Times is a 2D browser RPG set in a world of ancient magic, forgotten secrets, and ever-growing danger.
+Silent Evil is a 2D browser RPG set in a world of post-apocaliptic zombies, forgotten secrets, and ever-growing danger.

 ---